RetroReversing/retroReversing/pages/consoles/saturn/SegaSaturnSDK.md

 Cygnus Solutions were a company that sold GNU products with enterprise level support to make it easier for developers when they encountered compiler issues.

-Although the Cygnus Solutions compiler toolchain supports C++ it was reccomended against it by Sega in their official FAQ released with the compilers due to the larger code size output compared to standard C.
+Although the Cygnus Solutions compiler toolchain supports C++ it was recommended against it by Sega in their official FAQ released with the compilers due to the larger code size output compared to standard C.

 {% include link-to-other-post.html post="/sega-saturn-hitachi-compiler/" description="For more information on Hitachi Compiler for the Saturn check out this post." %}